aufwaerts/BinSmart-ESS/README.md

 Available "AC coupled" ESS solutions were either expensive, inefficient, noisy or consumed a significant amount of energy themselves.
 I concluded that I had to build a solution myself.

-OpenDTU-OnBattery, a "zero export" solution based on OpenDTU, looked like a good starting point, but back in 2023 there was (or still is?) no support for Meanwell chargers, and buying a Victron would have violated my cost criteria.
+OpenDTU-OnBattery, a "zero export" solution based on OpenDTU, looked like a good starting point, but in 2023 there was (or still is?) no support for Meanwell chargers, and buying a Victron would have violated my cost criteria.
 I must however give Thomas Basler (and everybody supporting him) credit for their OpenDTU project, without their achievements I would never have managed to get the Hoymiles radio communication working.

 My solution has been up and running for 12 months now, it over-achieves my initial goal and over-fulfils all of my criteria.
 I called it "BinSmart ESS" (my surname is Binder :-).